unplugvc/unplugvc.github.io/_posts/events/2018-09-12-madonna-di-campiglio.md

 image: http://localhost:4000/assets/img/tuckett/RIfugio-Tuckett-15_122216_1412333835_o.jpg
 when_header: September 12-14, 2018
 how_was_it:
 - We have chosen the best of the best.
-The Unplug chalet is in front of the Marmolada, the highest mountain of the Dolomites.
+The Unplug refuge is in the heart of Brenta Dolomites, grandiose mountains in the north part of Trentino.
 It is an occasion to really deeply connect with fellow entrepreneurs and investors, but most of all to feel the pull of nature, enjoying the silence and solitude that you can only get by being in the middle of the mountains.

-- The chalet is secluded in the woods, where you can't hear a sound other than animals, but it's just a 7 minutes drives from Canazei, a small gem of a village in the heart of the Dolomites.
-It is a 3-star hotel with its own restaurant and bar.
+- The hut is set in the Dolomites at 2272 mt., where your view can spread above the neighboring mountains and you can't hear a sound other than animals.
+The location maintains the typical character of alpine refuge, with basic-wood accommodations, intense food experience and cozy atmosphere.

 video: https://www.youtube.com/watch?v=dUyhWS0rR1A
 caratteristics:
   altitude: 2250 mt
   cooking: Local and Traditional
   beds: 100 people
 past_edition:
-  period: 04 - 05 - 06 - 07 March 2018
+  period: 12 - 13 - 14 - 15 September 2018
   image: http://localhost:4000/assets/img/edition_cards/tires.png
 # speakers:
 # - name: Nadia Eghbal